 Please note: I am not paid by Ava to write this post or have this discussion.
 I just love talking with people that are as passionate as I am about fertility.
 Any tool that helps women be more informed about their bodies and fertility is a big win in my book!

-Lindsey tells us how the bracelet worked for her:
+Dr. Aimee: Tells us how the bracelet worked for you.

-Did Lindsey observe any differences in the bracelet during her miscarriage cycle vs. pregnancy cycle?
+Dr. Aimee: Did you observe any differences in the bracelet during her miscarriage cycle vs. pregnancy cycle?